tegansnyder/docker-magento/README.md

 * cd docker-magento

+* Optionally change the root SSH password in the Dockerfile defaults to "changeme"

 Build the docker container you can tag it something other than "magneto" if you want:

 * sudo docker build -t="magento" .